FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

         ]
       }, ...etc...

-This means if you execute a terminology operation request, Vonk will validate the request, redirect it to the preferred terminology service and finally return the result.
+This means if you execute a terminology operation request, Firely Server will validate the request, redirect it to the preferred terminology service and finally return the result.